|

 Part-1: Polyurethane matt finish

-Okay, I bought a MIM Standard Strat for a relic project.
+Okay, I bought a MIM Standard Strat for a relic

 You mean you bought an another cheap guitar?